nader-hotait/nader-hotait.github.io/_pages/about.md

 </figure>

 ## 🔎 Other Topics
-I have extensive experience in quantitative and qualitative research endeavors alike and managed different research projects throughout my career.
+I have experience in quantitative and qualitative research endeavors alike and managed different research projects throughout my career.
 My work spans various topics, including **digitalization, social media studies, radicalization, cultural studies, religion, race and migration, political sociology, and social inequality and stratification**.

 Right before RaPoTik, I was actively involved in the [D:Islam](https://www.d-islam.de/) project.
 Here, I held the responsibility for Module 1.
 In this role, I applied computational methods to access large data sources and analyzed them in terms of radical material.
 I also employed mixed-method approaches to gain further insights.